chaimleib/intervaltree/HACKING.md

 The first time you run `make`, you may be asked for your password.
 This is in order to install `pandoc`, a tool used for processing the README file.

 Running all tests requires that you have all the supported versions of Python installed.
-These are 2.6, 2.7, 3.2, 3.3, and 3.4.
-Try to use your packaga manager to install them if possible.
+These are 2.6, 2.7, 3.2, 3.3, 3.4 and 3.5.
+Try to use your package manager to install them if possible.
 Otherwise, go to [python.org/downloads][] and install them manually.

 #### Single version of Python